 The family of American journalist Marie Colvin has filed a lawsuit saying the Syrian government deliberately targeted her in the Homs bombing which killed her four years ago.
-Her sister Cathleen Colvin, whose children are Marie’s heirs, filed the suit through the non-profit Centre for Justice and Accountability (CJA) saying Syria had rejected a “reasonable opportunity” to arbitrate the claim.
+Her sister Cathleen Colvin, whose children are Marie’s heirs, filed the suit through the non-profit Centre for Justice and Accountability saying Syria had rejected a “reasonable opportunity” to arbitrate the claim.
 The CJA says their lawsuit is the first case seeking to hold the regime of President Bashar al-Assad responsible for crimes.

-Marie Colvin, 56, died on February 22, 2012 along with award-winning French photographer Remi Ochlik when their building was hit with, according to official Syrian sources, an “improvised explosive device filled with nails”.
+Marie Colvin, 56, died on February 22, 2012 with French photographer Remi Ochlik when their building was hit with, according to official Syrian sources, an “improvised explosive device filled with nails”.
 The Syrian government claimed the bomb was planted by “terrorists” but survivors of the attack say the building was deliberately targeted by the Syrian Army.
-The lawsuit called Colvin one of the great war correspondents of her generation and accuses “Syrian government agents” of responsibility for her death.
-She had worked for the Sunday Times for 25 years covering war zones including Sierra Leone, Chechnya, Iraq-Iran, East Timor and Sri Lanka where she lost an eye in a grenade attack.
+The lawsuit called Colvin one of the great war correspondents and accuses “Syrian government agents” of responsibility for her death.
+She worked for the Sunday Times for 25 years covering war zones including Sierra Leone, Chechnya, Iraq-Iran, East Timor and Sri Lanka where she lost an eye in a grenade attack.

-In 2012 Colvin was reporting on the Syrian revolution which had started the year before.
+In 2012 Colvin was reporting on the Syrian revolution which started the year before.
 The Syrian Army launched a massive military operation in Homs, the country’s third largest city, laying siege to rebel-held suburbs.
 Despite a media blackout, Syrian citizen journalists used YouTube, Skype and Facebook to get the truth out to the world.
 Local poet and activist Khaled Abu Salah and others set up a media centre at a secret location on the ground floor of a three-storey house.
-There they produced video blogs and hosted foreign journalists including Colvin.
+They produced video blogs and hosted foreign journalists including Colvin.
 The Assad regime accused Salah and the Media Centre of being “terrorist collaborators”.
 In early February 2012 the army had begun a scorched earth campaign against the Baba Amr suburb of Homs, where the studio was located, with civilians subject to artillery and sniper fire.

 Colvin was there for two days as the neighbourhood took heavy shelling and then returned to the border where she filed her report for the Sunday Times.
-A day later (February 20) they returned to Homs where they trapped by artillery fire.
+A day later (February 20) they returned to Homs where they were trapped by artillery fire.
 Despite her vast wartime experience, she said the situation inside Homs was the worst she had experienced.
-Things were about to get worse.
-On February 21 Colvin made an audio satellite broadcast from the Media Centre which was picked up by CNN, BBC and Channel 4.
+On February 21 Colvin made an audio satellite broadcast from the Media Centre picked up by CNN, BBC and Channel 4.
 “There are rockets, shells, tank shells, anti-aircraft being fired in parallel lines into the city,” Colvin said.
 “The Syrian Army is simply shelling a city of cold, starving civilians.”
 They bunked in the back room of the house with French and Spanish journalists.
 The regime knew Colvin and others were coming from Lebanon and tracked their movements to the media centre.
 The lawsuit said a decision to attack the centre with artillery fire was taken at the highest level by the war cabinet including Assad’s brother Maher al-Assad and was carried out by the military with help from a secret government death squad known as Shabiha (derived from the Arabic word for ghosts).

 That night the Syrian Army at Homs was tipped off about the location of the media centre and the information was relayed back to Damascus.
-The information matched the location of Colvin’s intercepted broadcast signal and officials spent the rest of the night trying to work out exactly where the journalists were in the compound.
+The information matched the location of Colvin’s intercepted broadcast signal and officials spent the night working out exactly where the journalists were in the compound.
 The following morning Colvin was preparing to leave through the tunnels when the shriek of a rocket shook the house.
 Using a method called “bracketing” they launched rockets on either side of the compound, drawing closer with each round.
 Panicking people inside the centre decided to evacuate.
 As Colvin and Ochlik rushed to the front foyer a rocket slammed into the ground directly outside, killing them both.
 Conroy, al-Omar and French journalist Edith Bouvier were severely injured by the shrapnel and debris.